olivierroy/WindowsControl/README.md

 ## Requirements

 - Go 1.24 or newer (module sets toolchain to go1.24.11 automatically)
-- Windows host if you intend to execute the actual shutdown command
+- Windows host if you intend to execute the actual shutdown command (tested on Windows 10/11; Windows 8+ is recommended for `/fw` firmware restarts, while shutdown/restart still work down to Windows 7)
 - Administrator privileges when running interactively or installing the service (required for invoking `shutdown` and interacting with SCM)

 ## Running locally